mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 )
 ```

-This is also a _fine_ approach and it has the benefit of keeping the linked nature of the Radio element.
+This is also a _fine_ approach and it has the benefit of keeping the linked nature of the Radio element using the global state.

 However, we have to define a new Redux key in the store for every different kind of Radio component.
 We also have to create a reducer for each kind of Radio groups and so forth.
 And this will be the same even if you don't use Redux but an other global state management system.

 ---

-As we've seen, it's possible to mimic the share state with a strong parent / children relationship or using a global state management system.
+**TL;DR**: it's possible to mimic the shared state with a strong parent / children relationship or using a global state management system.

+However, we lose the natural link between the `<Radio />` components that exist by default on the web without extra tooling.

+---

+## Sharing state with advanced React tricks

-Depending on the kind of component I'm working on, I use to rely on two approaches:
+Depending on the kind of component I'm working on, I use to rely on two advanced approaches:

-- The React context for components that share informations
+- The React context for components that share state
 - `React.cloneElement` for structural and layout components (or to enhance child with more props)

 Let's dig into these two ones.

-## The React context
+### The React context

-Let's get back to the `Radio` components.
-For this exercise, I have imagined an API that looks like:
+What I suggest before writing any component implementation is to imagine your best way to use that component.
+I often start by writing the shape I want it to have (its API), let's say:

 ```jsx
 const MyComponent = () => {